hassan-shahbazi/CBORSwift/README.md

 ## Getting Started
 These instructions will help you to add `CBORSwift` to your current Xcode project in a few lines.

-**Please note that currently, only the majors 1 to 5 are supported.
+**Please note that currently, the majors 1 to 5 are fully supported.
+Major 7 is supported for only Simple Values (True, False).
 Other majors will be added gradually.**

 ### Installation
 #### Cocoapods